Glimmingehus: History

 Construction was started in 1499 by the Danish knight Jens Holgersen Ulfstand and stone-cutter-mason and architect Adam van Düren, a North German master who also worked on Lund Cathedral.
 Construction was completed in 1506.

+At the time of Ulfstand, the estate as whole was referred to as Stora Glimminge.
+(Swedish for "Grand Glimminge").
+This was a way for Ulfstand to signify its status in the surrounding area of Glimminge.

 The artwork placed over the castle entrance by Jens Holgersen Ulfstand commemorate the foundation-laying year as 1499.
 Ulfstand was a councillor, nobleman and admiral serving under King John I of Denmark and many objects have been uncovered during archeological excavations that demonstrate the extravagant lifestyle of the knight's family at Glimmingehus up until Ulfstand's death in 1523.
-Some of the most expensive objects for sale in Europe during this period, such as Venetian glass, painted glass from the Rhine district and Spanish ceramics have been found here.
+Some of the most expensive objects for sale in Europe during this period, such as Venetian glass, painted glass from the Rhine district and Spanish ceramics, have been found here.

 Evidence of the family's wealth can also be seen inside the stone fortress, where everyday comforts for the knight's family included hot air channels in the walls and bench seats in the window recesses.
 Although considered comfortable for its period, it has also been argued that Glimmingehus was an expression of "Knighthood nostalgia" and not considered opulent or progressive enough even to the knight's contemporaries and especially not to later generations of the Scanian nobility.
 Glimmingehus is thought to have served as a residential castle for only a few generations before being transformed into a storage facility for grain.

 An order from King Charles XI to the administrators of the Swedish dominion of Scania in 1676 to demolish the castle, in order to ensure that it would not fall into the hands of the Danish king during the Scanian War, could not be executed.
 A first attempt, in which 20 Scanian farmers were ordered to assist, proved unsuccessful.
 An additional force of 130 men were sent to Glimmingehus to execute the order in a second attempt.
 However, before they could carry out the order, a Danish-Dutch naval division arrived in Ystad, and the Swedes had to abandon the demolition attempts.

 Modern usage

 Throughout the 18th century the castle was used as deposit for agricultural produce and in 1924 it was donated to the Swedish state.
 During the years 1935–38, an extensive restoration and excavation project was carried out.
 Today it is administered by the Swedish National Heritage Board (Swedish: Riksantikvarieämbetet).
 On site there is a museum, medieval kitchen, shop and restaurant and coffee house.
 During summer time there are several guided tours daily.
 In local folklore, the castle is described as haunted by multiple ghosts and the tradition of story telling inspired by the castle is continued in the summer events at the castle called "Bizarre stories and terrifying tales".